Gaming fatigue: how to prevent burnout and save your career

 In the gaming community, it appears much of this stress is fueled by pressure to do more—to stream more hours per day and more days per week, to grind your game until you get your chance at the professional level, and so on.

 This pressure is not necessarily self-induced.
-Esports organizations, tournament organizers, or other employers/managers may be the source of stress for the expectation to perform.
+Esports organizations, tournament organizers, or other employers or managers may be the source of stress for the expectation to perform.

 If you’re affected by gaming fatigue or burnout, you will most likely experience symptoms of exhaustion which include feeling tired, lethargic, irritable, and emotionally drained.
 You may also experience physical ailments such as headache or feeling physically weak.